 Ramen Land with miso broth at Yoshimatsu in Tucson

 Since moving into their new location across the street, they’ve significantly stepped up their ramen game.
-They have about ten different varieties now, including seasonal summer specials such as the Hiyashi Kale Ramen.
+They now have about ten different varieties, including seasonal specials such as the vegetarian Tomato Ramen.

 More info at yoshimatsuaz.com.